almet/notmyidea/content/dev/writing-pelican.rst

 I've released it under AGPL, since I want all the modifications to be profitable to all the users.

-You can find a mercurial repository to fork at http://hg.lolnet.org/pelican/, feel free to hack it !
+You can find a repository to fork at https://github.com/getpelican/pelican/. feel free to hack it !

 If you just want to get started, use your installer of choice (pip, easy_install, …)